arielmb94/CHRONOS-MPC/examples/TRMS/TRMS_refMPC/readme.md

 0 & 0  & 0 & 0
 \end{array} \right ]u$$

 Finally, we must specify to CHRONOS that it must minimize the difference between the setpoint actions $\omega_i^{ref}$ and the rotor fan speeds states $\omega_i$, e.g. minimize $\omega_i^{ref}-\omega_i$.
-For this, we will use CHRONOS custom performance vectors $z$, defined as:
+For this, we will use CHRONOS custom performance vectors

 $$ z = C_zx + D_zu+D_{zd}d $$

 in order to create a new term on the MPC cost function.
-The performance vectors indicating the fan speed errors to be minimized are then:
+The performance vectors indicating the fan speed errors to be minimized by CHRONOS can be defined as:

 $$z = \omega_i^{ref}-\omega_i=
 \left [\begin{array}{cccccc}